mongodb/docs/source/faq/developers.rst

-If these connections do not impact your performance you can use the run-time :setting:`quiet` option or the command-line option :option:`--quiet <mongod>` to suppress these messages from the log.
+If these connections do not impact your performance you can use the run-time :setting:`quiet` option or the command-line option :option:`--quiet <mongod --quiet>` to suppress these messages from the log.

 Does MongoDB run on Amazon EBS?
 -------------------------------